sike990/Email_assistant/README.md

 # Email Assistant

-A prompt-driven Email Productivity Agent built with Streamlit and LangChain (Groq).
-This intelligent agent helps you manage your inbox by categorizing emails, extracting action items, drafting replies, and answering global queries about your inbox.
+A smart, prompt-driven productivity tool designed to help you master your inbox.
+Built with Streamlit and powered by Groq's LLMs, this assistant automates the tedious parts of email management—categorization, action extraction, and drafting—so you can focus on what matters.

-## Features
+## Key Features

-- **Inbox Management**: View emails with auto-generated categories and tags.
+- **Intelligent Inbox**: Your emails are automatically tagged (e.g., "Important", "To-Do") and organized.
-- **Action Item Extraction**: Automatically identifies tasks and deadlines from emails.
+- **Action Extraction**: Never miss a deadline.
+The assistant scans your emails and highlights actionable tasks and due dates.
+- **Smart Filtering**: Easily toggle the "Show Unread Only" filter to focus on what needs your immediate attention.
+- **Context-Aware Chat**:
-- **Email Agent Chat**: Chat with individual emails to summarize, ask questions, or generate replies.
+    - **Email Chat**: Ask questions about specific emails or request summaries.
-- **Global Inbox Agent**: Ask questions across your entire inbox (e.g., "What are my urgent tasks?").
+    - **Global Agent**: Query your entire inbox (e.g., "What are my top priorities today?").
+It now remembers your recent conversation context for a smoother experience.
-- **Compose & Drafts**: Draft new emails from scratch using AI prompts and save them for later.
+- **AI-Powered Drafting**:
+    - **Auto-Reply**: Generate professional replies with a single click.
+    - **Compose from Scratch**: Provide a simple instruction (e.g., "Ask John for the Q3 report"), and let the AI draft a polished email for you.
-- **Prompt Configuration**: Customize the "brain" of the agent by editing prompts for categorization, action extraction, and auto-replies.
+- **Customizable "Brain"**: Tailor the agent's behavior by editing the system prompts for categorization, extraction, and tone directly from the configuration page.

 ## Setup Instructions